-The founder of EFBE was one of the principal authors behind this new draft standard.
-Using findings from the standard drafting process, EFBE has developed its own custom testing protocol for cargo bikes called the Tri-Test, which is even more demanding than the draft EN cargo bike standards.
+The founder of EFBE was one of the principal authors behind this new standard.
+Using findings from the standard drafting process, EFBE has developed its own custom testing protocol for cargo bikes called the Tri-Test.

-The GSD and HSD have both passed the Tri-Test up to the claimed load limits, which means they exceed the requirements of the German draft cargo bike standard.
+The GSD and HSD have both passed the Tri-Test up to the claimed load limits, which means they meet the requirements of the German cargo bike standard.

 What makes the Tri-Test so demanding?

-By comparison, EFBE's Tri-Test includes 10 different stress tests.
-EFBE requires that one single frame must pass all 10 tests—so any damage to the frame or fork caused by one test will carry over to the remaining tests.
-And each test is performed with massively higher loads—proportionately higher based on the claimed weight capacity of the bike.
+This scaling makes EFBE's Tri-Test—which is based on the German standard—much more rigorous than testing for ordinary city bikes.
+The Tri-Test includes 10 demanding stress tests using forces proportionate to the bike's claimed load.
+One single frame must pass all 10 tests—so any damage to the frame or fork caused by one test will carry over to the remaining tests.

 Knowing just how intense the Tri-Test process is gives us peace of mind that the GSD and HSD are fit for use.
 For instance, the amount of stress applied in one of our GSD fork tests was over 300% greater than the amount applied to a fork in the EN City/Trekking Bike test.